Getting a graduate job in IT and technology: the basics

 Mobility is becoming more of a requirement for IT employees, particularly in IT services and consulting roles.
 The expenses lifestyle can seem glamorous at first.
 However, the novelty wears off if you can’t keep up regular week night activities or settle down in a particular region because you’re regularly commuting to different client sites in the UK or further a field.

-Practically all IT employers that recruit graduates have embraced online application systems, but there are still recruiters that request a CV and cover letter – typically smaller, technology organisations.The recruitment process is likely to start with an interview, which may be over the phone or face-to-face.
+Practically all IT employers that recruit graduates have embraced online application systems, but there are still recruiters that request a CV and covering letter – typically smaller, technology organisations.The recruitment process is likely to start with an interview, which may be over the phone or face-to-face.
 If you impress the employer, you'll move on to further forms of assessment, which may include: an assessment centre; group exercises; presentations; a technical interview; programming tests; psychometric tests (verbal reasoning, numerical, personality, diagrammatic); case studies; and in-tray exercises.

 Graduate IT jobs can be found in a range of organisations and business sectors.
 As a result there are a range of recruitment cycles within the IT business.
 Check each organisation’s recruitment schedule so that you don’t miss a deadline.